Up to 50% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Use abrasion data to screen, then decide based on weave tightness and pile stability
+• Use abrasion data to screen options, then decide based on weave tightness and pile stability

-• Choose heathered or textured colors to disguise shading and minor fuzzing
+• Choose heathered or textured colors if you want to hide shading and minor fuzzing more easily

 Chenille vs velvet sofa